PIPING & DRUMMING

 The Plob-Mhor or great Highland Bagpipe is pre-eminently the national instrument not only of the Highland folk but of all Scotland.
 All Scottish regiments whether Highland or Lowland have pipes.
 In the British Isles there were various forms of the bagpipe in use (1)The Lowland or Northumbrian Bagpipe, (2)The Irish Union (or Willeann) pipes, (3) The Piob-Mhor, or the great Highland Bagpipe.

 Of these three the Highland bagpipes are the only ones blown by the mouth.
 The wind for others are supplied by the bellows fastened underneath the arm of the performer.
 Some of these instruments had a much greater compass then the Highland Bagpipe, and some had a sweeter tone, but all lacked the stirring and warlike sound of the Piob-Mhor.

 This instrument is the type used by the pipers today.
-Its stirring strains have through the years carried the Scots to greater heights in battle, and the piper has always held a prominent position in the life of the Clan.
-Just who first played the bagpipe and how it got into Scotland has been a matter of great argument for and conjecture for hundreds of years.
-Most authorities agree it was brought to Britain by the Romans.
+Its sound has, through the years, carried the Scots to great heights in battle, and the piper has always held a prominent position in the life of the Clan.

 The drum is an ancient instrument of Eastern origin, where it was originally used for communication.
 In clan warfare, bagpipes only served as martial music.
 When Highland regiments were formed during the early part on the 19th century, the military role of the drums was combined with the traditional one of the bagpipes.
 Thus was created the forerunner of today’s sophisticated pipe band.